andywag/NeuralHDL/docs/architecture.md

 # Hardware Architecture

-There are many different architectures possible for neural networks and all are possible using this toolset.
-This section defines the initial architecture chosen which minimizes complexity for the current example design.
+There are many different architectures possible for neural networks.
+This section defines the initial architecture chosen usign this toolset which minimizes complexity for the example design.
+Like most hardware designs the proper algorithmic solution varies depending on the use case.
+There are also some faults and bad initial decisions for this architecture which were not found until later in the design effort so have been left there to be fixed/changed at a later time.

-A neural network consists of chaining stages together.
+The worst decision was the use of floating point which was actually a new addition to this toolset.
+The initial thought would be it would simplify the design from an algorithmic perspective but in reality just led to issues in complicating debug.
+This is first on the list for removal for a practical design.
+Further discussion of architectural choices can be found at the bottom of this section.

 # Top Level Architecture
-TBD

 # Memory Layout Architecture
 TBD